Skip to content

 The HTTP transport.
 Hosts an endpoint when bound to a receive port, dispatches outbound requests when bound to a send port.
 Both directions support one-way and two-way modes.

-ADAPTER · RECEIVE · SEND API HTTP transport — Listener on the receive side, Caller on the send side Shipping DIRECTION ↓ ↑ Receive & Send MODES One-way · Two-way AUTHENTICATION API Authentication PORT Receive or Send RESPONSE Payload
+ADAPTER · RECEIVE · SEND API HTTP transport, Listener on the receive side, Caller on the send side Shipping DIRECTION ↓ ↑ Receive & Send MODES One-way · Two-way AUTHENTICATION API Authentication PORT Receive or Send RESPONSE Payload

 The split is direction, not function.
-A Listener has to expose an endpoint and accept inbound connections; a Caller has to reach out and manage retries, timeouts, and response handling.
+A Listener has to expose an endpoint and accept inbound connections; a Caller has to reach out and manage connections, timeouts, and response handling.
 Splitting them in the platform lets each adapter focus on the work its side requires.

-SAME PROTOCOL HTTP RECEIVE SIDE API Listener External RECEIVE PORT Exposes an endpoint accepts inbound connections Brings a message into the bus SEND SIDE API Caller SEND PORT Reaches outbound manages retries & response Endpoint Takes a message off the bus
+SAME PROTOCOL HTTP RECEIVE SIDE API Listener External RECEIVE PORT Exposes an endpoint accepts inbound connections Brings a message into the bus SEND SIDE API Caller SEND PORT Reaches outbound manages timeouts & response Endpoint Takes a message off the bus

 Bound to a receive port, the API adapter turns the port into an addressable HTTP endpoint.
 External callers issue requests against the configured path; the adapter accepts them, runs the receive port's inbound stages, and publishes the resulting message to the bus.